fixie-ai/ai-jsx/src/examples/bakeoff/zepp-health/README.md

 return (
   <ChatCompletion>
     <SystemMessage>
       You are a tool-using agent.
-You previously choose to use a tool, and generated this response to the user:
-      "{toolChoiceResult.responseToUser}"
-      When you ran the tool, you got this result: "{JSON.stringify(toolResult)}" Using the above, provide a final response to the user.
+You previously choose to use a tool, and generated this response to the user: " {toolChoiceResult.responseToUser}" When you ran the tool, you got this result: "{JSON.stringify(toolResult)}" Using the above, provide a final response to the user.
     </SystemMessage>
   </ChatCompletion>
 );
 ```

 Because of our JSX framework, it was trivial to swap out a synchronous string literal return for another LLM call.

 ### Prompt Engineering